 No matter what size porch you have, know that this outdoor space is teeming with design opportunities.
 "For me, a porch is to a home what an epigraph is to a novel, setting the mood and foreshadowing what is to come," says interior designer Liz MacPhail.
 "And it doesn't have to be big to set the stage."
 Along with adding livable square footage to your home, even the smallest of porch spaces provides us with a place to retreat outdoors.
-"When we're all confined within our homes, having a space to step out for fresh air is a true luxury," says Dominique Fluker of DBF Interiors.
+"Having a space to step out for fresh air is a true luxury," says Dominique Fluker of DBF Interiors.
 "Even if your porch is small, there are ways to turn it into a space where you can work, relax, or read."

 Fortunately, with the right furniture and décor, you can maximize any size porch.
 From seating ideas to the right kind of lighting, here's how interior designers suggest taking advantage of limited square-footage.

 A comfy outdoor lounge chair can turn a small porch into a cozy nook in no time.
 "Opt for one great chair versus a subpar pair," Megan Hopp advises.
 "A small porch will look so much cleaner with one sizable chair to fill the space that is a dream to sit in, as opposed to squeezing in two smaller, less comfortable seating options that no one will end up wanting to land on."
 For a small porch-friendly chair that's every bit as comfortable as it is stylish, Lauren Lerner of Living with Lolo says you can't go wrong with a swing chair or hanging bench.
 "A hanging chair helps free up space for a side table and décor accessories, as well as additional seating."